Gone in 60 Seconds (2000 film)

 Gone in 60 Seconds (also known as Gone in Sixty Seconds) is a 2000 American action heist film starring Nicolas Cage, Angelina Jolie, Giovanni Ribisi, Christopher Eccleston, Robert Duvall, Vinnie Jones, Delroy Lindo, Chi McBride, and Will Patton.
 The film was directed by Dominic Sena, written by Scott Rosenberg, and produced by Jerry Bruckheimer.
-The film is a loose remake of the 1974 H. B. Halicki film of the same name.
+The film is a loose remake of the H. B. Halicki film of the same name.

-The film was shot throughout Los Angeles and Long Beach, California.
+The film was shot from May to October 1999, throughout Los Angeles and Long Beach, California.
 It was released on June 9, 2000, by Buena Vista Pictures (through its Touchstone Pictures label).
-Upon release, Gone in 60 Seconds received generally negative reviews from critics, with criticism for its writing, its direction, as well as the acting and the action sequences.
+Upon release, Gone in 60 Seconds received generally negative reviews from critics, with criticism for its writing, direction, as well as acting and action sequences.
 Despite the critical response, the film grossed $237 million against an estimated production budget of $90 million.

 Plot

-Car thief Kip Raines works with his gang to steal fifty high-end cars for Raymond Calitri, a British gangster in Long Beach, California.
+Car thief Kip Raines works with his gang to steal 50 high-end cars for Raymond Calitri, a British gangster in Long Beach, California.
 After stealing a Porsche 996 from a showroom, Kip unwittingly leads the police to his crew's warehouse, forcing the thieves to flee.
 Detectives Castlebeck and Drycoff impound the stolen cars and open an investigation.
-Atley Jackson, Calitri's associate, reaches out to Kip's older brother Randall "Memphis" Raines, a notorious but reformed car thief.
-Memphis meets with Calitri, who has kidnapped Kip and intends to kill him in a car crusher.
-Memphis agrees to steal the fifty cars within 72 hours, and Kip is released; Calitri warns that if the cars are not delivered on time, Kip will be killed.
+Atley Jackson, Calitri's associate, reaches out to Kip's brother Randall "Memphis" Raines, a notorious but reformed car thief.
+Memphis meets with Calitri, who has kidnapped Kip and plans to kill him in a car crusher.
+In exchange for Kip's freedom, Memphis must steal the 50 cars within 72 hours; if he fails to deliver the cars on time, or if he and Kip try to flee, Kip, Memphis, and their mother will be killed.

-Memphis visits his mentor Otto Halliwell and they assemble a crew of old associates: Donny Astricky, now a driving instructor; Sphinx, a mute mortician; and Sara "Sway" Wayland, a mechanic and bartender.
+Memphis visits his mentor Otto Halliwell, and they assemble a crew of old associates: Donny Astricky, now a driving instructor; Sphinx, a mute mortician; and Sara "Sway" Wayland, a mechanic and bartender.
 Kip and his crew volunteer to help, and the group tracks down the cars, giving each a code name; Memphis insists on saving a 1967 Ford Shelby GT500, dubbed "Eleanor"—which he has attempted to steal before—for last.
-While scouting the cars, he and Kip narrowly avoid being killed by a rival gang.
-Hoping to deliver the cars before they can be traced, the crew plans to steal all fifty cars in one night.
+While scouting the cars, he and Kip narrowly avoid being killed by a rival gang led by Johnny B. Hoping to deliver the cars before they can be traced, the crew plans to steal every car in one night.

 Castlebeck and Drycoff learn that Kip bribed a Mercedes dealership employee to order laser-cut transponder keys, enabling the detectives to stakeout the Mercedes cars on the crew's list.
 A member of Kip's crew impulsively steals a Cadillac Eldorado not on the list, and the crew discovers a stash of heroin in the trunk.
 Castlebeck arrives, forcing the crew to distract him while they dispose of the drugs.
 He leaves, having ascertained that the heist is happening that night.